Benoiz/Algo_progs/README.md

 * 1850
 * ...

-(3) 'my_sort' is able to sort numbers it get from stdin or file.
-Available sorting algorithms are atm 'bubble sort' (--bubble), 'selection sort' (--selection), 'insertion sort' (--insertion) and 'quick sort' (--quick)
+(3) 'my_sort' is able to sort numbers it gets from stdin or file.
+Available sorting algorithms are atm 'bubble sort' (--bubble), 'selection sort' (--selection), 'insertion sort' (--insertion) and 'quick sort' (--quick).
+It also shows the time the algorithm needed to sort the array.

 e.g.
 **'./rand 10 | ./my_sort --bubble'**